scionproto/scion/doc/command/scion/scion_ping.rst

   -i, --interactive            interactive mode
-      --interval duration      time between packets (default 1s) --isd-as isd-as          The local ISD-AS to use. (default 0-0) -l, --local ip               Local IP address to listen on. (default zero IP) --log.level string       Console logging level verbosity (debug|info|error) --max-mtu                choose the payload size such that the sent SCION packet including the SCION Header, SCMP echo header and payload are equal to the MTU of the path.
+      --interval duration      time between packets (default 1s) --isd-as isd-as          The local ISD-AS to use. (default 0-0) -l, --local ip               Local IP address to listen on. (default invalid IP) --log.level string       Console logging level verbosity (debug|info|error) --max-mtu                choose the payload size such that the sent SCION packet including the SCION Header, SCMP echo header and payload are equal to the MTU of the path.
 This flag overrides the